ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 2.11 Combined Abilities

 On certain occasions your GM may rule that you can only hope to achieve the **prize** by using two disparate **abilities**.
-When this occurs, average your two **ability ratings**, then apply any modifiers, to arrive at your **TN**.
+When this occurs, average your two **ability scores**, then apply any modifiers, to arrive at your **TN**.

 Combining your abilities, rather than using the best one and **augmenting** it with other, is always a disadvantage.
 Your GM should only require combined **ability** use when story logic absolutely demands that you face a lower chance of **success**, because you have to do two things at once.

 ## 2.12 Mobs, Gangs, and Hordes

 Sometimes you will face large numbers of opponents.
 Your GM can treat many as one.
 Your GM divides the number of opponents by the number of contesting PCs.
-Your GM then treats each of these sections of the crowd as a single opponent with one **rating**.
-Their numbers are factored into the **rating** your GM assigns to them.
+Your GM then treats each of these sections of the crowd as a single opponent with one **score**.
+Their numbers are factored into the **score** your GM assigns to them.

 If in doubt, your GM should think of the **resistance** that would be dramatically appropriate for a single opponent and then adjust it with a **bonus** of +3, +6 or +9 depending on how outnumbered you are.
 No more than six foes can typically contend with you in a physical confrontation, or two in a social one, or they tend to get in each other's way.